aschzero/homebridge-airmega/README.md

 ### Excluding Accessories

-You can optionally prevent some accessories from being created by using the `exclude` option in your config (note: only the lightbulb accessory supports exclusion for now).
+You can optionally prevent certain accessories from being created by using the `exclude` option in your config (note: only the lightbulb accessory supports exclusion for now).

 Example: